Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Inverse Gaussian Mixture Channel Model

-where $\Asterisk_{i\in\mathcal{E}_k\backslash\{E\}}$ denotes the temporal convolution of all pipe fluxes $j_i$ at their outlets $l_i$ in path $P_k$, except outlet pipe $p_E$, and $\ast$ denotes a single convolution \ac{wrt} time.
+Here, $\Asterisk_{i\in\mathcal{E}_k\backslash\{q,w\}}$ denotes the temporal convolution of all pipe fluxes $j_i$ at their respective pipe outlets $l_i$ in path $P_k$, except for the first and last pipes $p_q$ and $p_w$, where the positional argument is adjusted according to the injection and readout points.
+Moreover, $\ast$ denotes a single convolution \ac{wrt} time.
 Below, we derive two closed-form expressions for \eqref{eq:path-conv}.